Michigan Labor Laws Guide

 Exceptions to break laws in Michigan

-One exception when the employer is required to provide a break is for employees who are minors.
+One exception to this rule is when the employer is required to provide a break for employees who are minors.

 According to the Michigan Youth Employment Standards Act, minors working 5 or more consecutive hours are entitled to at least 30 minutes for a meal or rest period.